Sharon McDougall - Updated - 25th January 2024 - 3 minutes to read

 Here we look at how Scottish Trust Deeds work, and whether they could be suitable for your own financial situation.

 Trust Deeds are available to people who have been resident in Scotland for a minimum of six months, and who are struggling with debt.
-They provide an alternative to sequestration (bankruptcy), and offer a way for someone with limited disposable income to repay some of the money they owe.
+They provide an alternative to sequestration (bankruptcy), offering a way for someone with limited disposable income to repay some of the money they owe.

 Assets including property may be taken into account when repaying creditors, and sold to release money if there is sufficient equity available.

 Get a rough indication of what your monthly repayments might be under each of our different debt solutions.